ahoneybun/ahoneybun.github.io/_posts/2024-03-21-Thinkpad-X13s-review.md

 [![Test Video at 4K@60](/images/{{ page.url}}/YouTube-Encoding-Nerd-Stats-2.png)](/images/{{ page.url}}/YouTube-Encoding-Nerd-Stats-2.png)

-As you can see it reports that videos are able to encode up to 4K@60 without issue, the videos are smooth and audio matches without issue.
+As you can see it reports that videos are able to decode up to 4K@60 without issue, the videos are smooth and audio matches without issue.

 ## The Bad